Student enrolment for all Professional Accountancy Qualification courses is now open.

 Yes, there could be a place for this media-based form of revenue generation.
 The author of a recent paper expands on this new area of revenue for local authorities.

 The future citizen will likely have to take greater ownership for personal health.
-A new form of early intervention and occupational health initiative is underway in Scotland.
+A new form of early intervention and occupational therapy initiative is underway in Scotland.

 A Post Brexit Scotland: Funding Public Services